Julia Fundamentals

 Vector{String}

-We can even do math directly in println:
+We can even do math directly when passing arguments to

 OUTPUT